New luxury apartment complex set to open in downtown Columbia

 COLUMBIA, SC (WIS) - One of downtown’s iconic landmarks, The Keenan Complex, is set to become brand-new luxury style apartments.

-Styx Companies and Historic Columbia have partnered together for redevelopment of three historic buildings - one from the 1920′s, one from the 1950′s and one built in the 1980′s.
+Styx Companies is set for the redevelopment of three historic buildings - one from the 1920′s, one from the 1950′s and one built in the 1980′s.
 The three buildings on “1310 Lady Street are a mixed use concept that encompasses 108 multi-family apartments with a mix of studios and one and two bedroom apartments, as well as three exclusive town home style homes.”

 Copyright 2019 WIS.
 All rights reserved.